AbhijithTA/Poll_FRONTEND/README.md

 ---

 ## Environment
-Update API base if needed in the env file.

 Create a `.env` file in the root folder of the frontend and set the backend API URL, for example:
 ```